klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 **Understanding Server Components:**

 By default, components in the `app` directory are server components.
-This means they can fetch data on the server before rendering, similar to server-side rendering in Angular Universal.
+This means they can fetch data on the server before rendering.

 **Hints:**